pjakiela/ECON523/exercises/E6-TOT.md

 Before getting started, take a look at this [J-PAL policy brief on the impacts of microfinance](https://www.povertyactionlab.org/policy-insight/microcredit-impacts-and-limitations).
 We'll be using a small slice of the data from the paper by Banerjee, Duflo, Glennerster, and Kinnan to explore the use of **instrumental variables** techniques to estimate impacts of **treatment on the treated** - and to think about when such methods are appropriate.

+Our first step is to review the mechanics of treatment-on-the-treated estimation.
+There are four ways to arrive at an estimate of the impact of treatment (access to loans from Spandana) on individuals who take it up (by taking out a Spandana microloan):
+1. We can calculate the impact of treatment on an outcome of interest (say, microenterprise profits), and then take the ratio of this coefficient to the estimated impact of treatment on take-up of Spandana microloans
+2. We can estimate the impact of treatment on take-up of microloans and then regress our outcome of interest on **predicted** take-up of microloans
+3. We can use the `ivregress 2sls` command in Stata to implement two-stage least squares (as in 2, except using a single Stata command)
+4. We can estimate the impact of Spandana loans on our outcome of interest controlling for the residuals in our first-stage regression (the **control function** approach)

 <br>

 ## Getting Started